nemo-omen/trainingmontage-astro/src/pages/posts/cs-basics-hex-and-32-bit-conversion/index.md

 So, that leaves 32-bit conversions.
 Those behave exactly the same as hexadecimal conversions, but since we're dealing with numbers larger than 15, we need to include additional substitution characters.

+Two 32-bit digits can account for 1,024 decimal numbers.

 Here's a 32-bit table (hopefully the table works for smaller screens, because it's going to be pretty big).

 <table id="table-thirtytwo">